-Responsible for necrotic enteritis are Gram-positive, anaerobic bacteria, specific strains of Clostridium perfringens type A and, to a lesser extent, type C (Keyburn et al., 2008).
+Responsible for Necrotic Enteritis are Gram-positive, anaerobic bacteria, specific strains of Clostridium perfringens type A and, to a lesser extent, type C (Keyburn et al., 2008).

-Clostridia primarily occur in the soil where organic substances are degraded, in sewage, and the gastrointestinal tract of animals and humans.
-These bacteria produce spores, which are extremely resistant to environmental impact (heat, irradiation, exsiccation) as well as some disinfectants, and can survive for several years.
+Clostridia primarily occur in the soil where organic substances are degraded, in sewage, and in the gastrointestinal tract of animals and humans.
+These bacteria produce spores, which are extremely resistant to environmental impact (heat, irradiation, exsiccation), some disinfectants, and can survive for several years.
 Under suitable conditions, C. perfringens spores can even proliferate in feed or litter.

-Clostridium perfringens is a natural inhabitant of the intestine of chickens.
+Clostridium perfringens is a "natural inhabitant" of the intestine of chickens.
 In healthy birds, it occurs in a mixture of diverse strains at 10^2 - 10^4 CFU/g of digesta (McDevitt et al., 2006).
 The disease starts when C. perfringens proliferates in the small intestine, usually due to a combination of factors such as high amount protein, low immunity, and an imbalance in the gut flora.
 Then, the number rises to 10^7 - 10^9 CFU/g of digesta (Dahiya et al., 2005).

-NetB, a key virulence factor for NE
+Highly important: NetB, a pore-forming toxin is a key virulence factor for NE

 To establish in the host, Clostridium Spp. and other pathogens depend on virulence factors (see infobox).
-These virulence factors include, for example, "tools" for attachment, evasion or suppression of the host's immune system, "tools" for getting nutrients, and "tools" for entry into intestinal cells.
+These virulence factors include for example "tools" for attachment, evasion or suppression of the host's immune system, "tools" for getting nutrients, and "tools" for entry into intestinal cells.
 Over the years, the α -toxin produced by C. perfringens was assumed to be involved in the development of the disease and a key virulence factor.
-In 2008, Keyburn and coworkers found another key virulence factor by using a C. perfringens mutant unable to produce α -toxin, yet still causing necrotic enteritis.
+In 2008, Keyburn and coworkers found another key virulence factor by using a C. perfringens mutant unable to produce α -toxin, while still causing Necrotic Enteritis.

-Thus, another toxin was identified occurring only in chickens suffering from necrotic enteritis: C. perfringens necrotic enteritis B-like toxin (NetB).
+Thus, another toxin was identified occurring only in chickens suffering from Necrotic Enteritis: C. perfringens necrotic enteritis B-like toxin (NetB).
 NetB is a pore-forming toxin.
-Pore-forming toxins are exotoxins usually produced by pathogenic bacteria, but may also be produced by other microorganisms.
+Pore-forming toxins are exotoxins usually produced by pathogenic bacteria but may also be produced by other microorganisms.
 These toxins destroy the integrity of gut wall cell membranes.
 The leaking cell contents serve as nutrients for the bacteria.
-If immune cells are destroyed, an immune reaction might be partially impacted (Los et al., 2013).
+If immune cells are destroyed, an immune reaction might be partially imparted.

-Additionally, pathogenic strains of C. perfringens produce bacteriocins - the most important being Perfrin (Timbermont et al., 2014) - to inhibit the proliferation of harmless Clostridium Spp. strains and to replace the normal intestinal flora of chickens (Riaz et al., 2017).
+Additionally, pathogenic strains of C. perfringens produce bacteriocins - the most important is Perfrin (Timbermont et al., 2014) - to inhibit the proliferation of harmless Clostridium Spp. strains and to replace the normal intestinal flora of chickens (Riaz et al., 2017).